tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/02_Run_AlphaFold2_OpenOndemandApp.md

 ### Set Up For Analysis

 - Navigate to the folder that we just ran alphafold with:
+  *Remember to replace `your_utln` with your own utln!!!*

 ```bash
 cd /cluster/home/your_utln/cas12a_af2_sp24
 ```

 - Given that AlphaFold2 can take anywhere from a few hours to a few days to run - AlphaFold2 predictions have already been generated for the Cas12a-CWF mutants from our study.
 We will use a script from the [VIB Bioinformatics Core](https://elearning.bits.vib.be/courses/alphafold/lessons/alphafold-on-the-hpc/topic/alphafold-outputs/) to visualize the accuracy of AlphaFold2's predictions.
 First we will need to load the software needed to run that script:
+> [!WARNING]
+> Do not change the module version.
+Stick with `alphafold/2.1.1`.

 ```bash